 Children will not be treated in school in order to protect other children and staff.

-APPENDIX ONE
+APPENDIX ONE new addition to policy (whole section)

 Parental consent for administration of medication

 This form must be completed in full and signed.
 The completion of this form does not act as a guarantee that the school will administer medication and the school may refuse to administer medication at any time.
 Any medication to be administered must have been administered previously by the parent to minimise the risk of adverse or allergic reaction to any new medication.
 All medication must be stored its original container and be clearly labelled with the child’s name.